gavinyork/zephyr3d/doc/markdown/scene.animationset.numanimations.md

 ## AnimationSet.numAnimations property

-How many animations in this set
+Number of animation clips registered in this set.

 **Signature:**